powsybl/pypowsybl/docs/user_guide/dynamic.rst

 To make a dynamic simulation, you need multiple things:

     1. A dynamic mapping, it links the static elements (generators, loads, lines) to their dynamic behavior (alpha beta load)
+    2. A event mapping, it maps the different events. (e.g equipment disconnection)
-    2. A curve mapping, it records the given values to be watch by the simulation tool.
+    3. A curve mapping, it records the given values to be watch by the simulation tool.
 Curves are the output of the simulation
-    3. A event mapping, it maps the different events. (their time event is done in configurations file for now)

 There is a class for each of these elements.